These 10 ethical British fashion brands show that the UK’s more than just a fast fashion hub!

 Ethics: Natural fabrics including linen and organic cotton.
 Proceeds go towards helping trafficked women.

-Items: Stunning, elegant midi and maxi dresses, jackets and blazers.
+One of the best ethical British fashion brands for: Stunning, elegant midi and maxi dresses, jackets and blazers.

 Oftentimes ethical fashion lacks the luxury some of us seek.
 But today, more designers are stepping in to fill this void.
 And one of the best is Mother of Pearl!